A Residential Permit allows a registered residential vehicle to park at a residential property on:

 Permits do not exempt drivers from Clearways and No Stopping areas.
 They must not be used for business parking purposes.

-Permits are only valid in the above locations if the vehicle is parked in:
+Permits are only valid in the above locations if the vehicle is parked in front of or along the side of a residential property*, and:

 - the street listed on the permit